edterbak/NodeRed_Heishamon_control/README.md

 2 - The default outside temperature is sensative for direct sunlight.
 The temperature measured can be up to 15 degrees higher compared to reality. <br/>
 This will result in unexpected behaviour, e.g. the pump stops functioning.
 The Panasonic native WAR function (compensation curve) is becuase of this sometimes not doing you would want. <br/>
 This node offers a custom external temperature sensor to be connected.
 It can be your own sensor, or directly form a web sourse. <br/>
-But we aware.
+But be aware.
 This custom outside sensor is NOT able to feed the measurement value directly to the heishamon>panasonic for the pump to be used in compensation curve mode.
 This is not possible.
 However, when you set the pump in direct mode, the WAR function can take over this function based on your source and logic.
 <br/>

 <img src="https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/banners/requirements.png" width="500">